Eli Erlick: Academia

 Erlick writes about political philosophy, social movements, and transgender communities.
-She completed her PhD at the University of California, Santa Cruz in its Feminist Studies and History of Consciousness departments.
-In 2017, she became Glamour Magazine's first transgender college woman of the year.
+She completed her PhD at the University of California, Santa Cruz, in its Feminist Studies and History of Consciousness departments.
+In 2017, she became Glamour magazine's first transgender college woman of the year.

-Her book, Before Gender: Lost Stories from Trans History, 1850–1950, addresses "thirty intersectional and transnational case studies, centring trans lives often erased from mainstream accounts.", for example the mustarjil folk singer Masoud El Amaratly.
-In 2017, she won the Lambda Literary Award for best LGBTQ Anthology as a contributor to The Remedy: Queer and Trans Voices on Health and Healthcare.
+Her book Before Gender: Lost Stories from Trans History, 1850–1950 addresses "thirty intersectional and transnational case studies, centring trans lives often erased from mainstream accounts", for example the mustarjil folk singer Masoud El Amaratly.
+In 2017, she was a contributor to The Remedy: Queer and Trans Voices on Health and Healthcare, which won the Lambda Literary Award for LGBTQ Anthology.

 Public image

 In 2016, Teen Vogue named Erlick the "New Face of Feminism" as a "young feminist changing the game".
 Refinery29 also named her one of their 30 Under 30 "rising stars" in 2013.
-Erlick writes for publications including Teen Vogue and Glamour magazine about culture, media, and fashion.
+Erlick writes for publications including Teen Vogue and Glamour about culture, media, and fashion.
 In 2017, Glamour named her College Woman of the Year, the first trans woman to receive the award in its 60-year history.

-Erlick appeared as Sara Quin in the music video for Tegan and Sara's Faint of Heart.
+Erlick appeared as Sara Quin in the music video for Tegan and Sara's "Faint of Heart".
 She also narrated the series premiere of Hulu's How I Caught My Killer in 2023.
 Erlick has appeared in numerous publications discussing fashion and frequently models for fashion brands.
 In an interview with Yahoo News, Erlick stated that she felt pressured to dress femininely based on the widespread misunderstanding of gender identity and gender expression.
 Erlick describes herself as gender nonconforming.

-Erlick is a recurring guest on several news programs, including Dr. Phil, Piers Morgan, and Huffington Post Live.
+Erlick has been a recurring guest on several news programs, including Dr. Phil, Piers Morgan Uncensored, and Huffington Post Live.
 She also appeared in the CollegeHumor Series Tales from the Closet in 2019.